mascaldotfr/CoRT/README.md

 # Champions of Regnum trainer

-Since the famous regnumsentinel trainer is dead, all is left is operating systems locked trainers, or the updated Inquisition trainer from the german Regnum forum but has some outdated mechanics.
+Since the famous regnumsentinel trainer is dead, all is left are operating systems locked trainers, or the updated Inquisition trainer from the german Regnum forum but it has some outdated mechanics.

 This is a (simpler) knockoff of the regnumsentinel website trainer, this one will be alive as long as GitHub exists and is free software.